 The 5 Worst Calorie Bombs at the BBQArticle posted in: Diet & Nutrition

-It’s no secret that Americans love grilling: 80 percent of all U.S. households own a grill or smoker, according to the Hearth, Patio and Barbecue Association, and 60 percent of those households use the grill all year.
+It’s no secret that Americans love grilling: 80 percent of all U.S. households own a grill or smoker, according to the Hearth, Patio and Barbecue Association.
+60 percent of those households use the grill all year.

 For the other 40 percent, spring and summer are prime time, and no wonder: A backyard cookout is one of the most affordable and fun ways to spend a day with family and friends—and it’s an invitation few people can turn down, thanks to the incredible, flame-kissed food.

-But don’t let these awesome, lazy Saturdays put the brakes on all the weight loss progress you made Monday to Friday.
-Fill your plate and enjoy the day wisely with our 23 Healthy BBQ Dishes and these five easy BBQ swaps:
+But don’t let these awesome, lazy Saturdays put the brakes on all the weight loss progress you made Monday to Friday!
+Be careful of BBQ calorie bombs that are waiting to sabotage your success.
+Instead, fill your plate and enjoy the day wisely with our 23 Healthy BBQ Dishes and these five easy BBQ swaps:

 Instead of: Going back for a second cheeseburger